Piano Tuning & Repair

 My Style

 Pianos are built with a general frequency in mind, usually A440.
 There are many ways to tune a piano.
-I use a tuning fork to set A440 beat-less, tune the octave below (A220) beat-less, then count beats between A4 and F3, then beats between F3 and D3, set octaves F4 and D4, set D3-D5 using 4ths and 5ths, testing with 3rds.
-Once the bearings have been set, I tune remaining lower octaves, then remaining upper octaves.
-It is tedious work; quite suitable for my patient and project-oriented brain.
+I used to use a tuning fork to set A440 beat-less, tune the octave below (A220) beat-less, then count beats between A4 and F3, then beats between F3 and D3, set octaves F4 and D4, set D3-D5 using 4ths and 5ths, testing with ascending 3rds.
+Once the center bearings were set, I tuned remaining lower octaves, then remaining upper octaves.
+It's tedious work; quite suitable for my patient and project-oriented brain.

 Regulation

-An instrument that is well-regulated offers the pianist faster repetition, more power, and better control.
-Techniques for performing advanced piano repertoire are difficult to develop if the action has excessive friction or an inconsistent touch.
+A well-regulated instrument offers the pianist faster repetition, more power, and better control.
+Techniques for performing advanced piano repertoire are difficult to develop if the action has excessive friction or an inconsistent touch from note to note.
 When a piano is built, action parts are regulated to factory specifications.

 After years of playing, the felts compress and the regulating screws and springs need to be adjusted again in order to restore the ideal touch or response of the action.
 It can be surprising what a difference a proper regulation can make in your expression and the general feel of your piano.